Henry Cejudo: Flyweight champion

+On April 9, 2019, USADA announced that Dillashaw had tested positive for EPO in pre and post-fight screenings and had been suspended for two years.

 Cejudo faced Marlon Moraes on June 8, 2019 at UFC 238 for the vacant UFC Bantamweight Championship.
 He won the fight via TKO in the third round.
 This win made Cejudo the fourth fighter to hold championships simultaneously in two weight divisions in UFC, and earned him the Performance of the Night award.
+It was revealed later that Cejudo suffered a rolled ankle mere days before the fight, requiring therapy to even compete.
+In December 2019, Cejudo agreed to relinquish the UFC Flyweight title in order to focus on the bantamweight division.
 Cejudo became inactive until 2020 due to a shoulder injury.
-It was revealed later that Cejudo suffered a rolled ankle mere days before the fight, requiring therapy to even compete.

 Cejudo was scheduled to face José Aldo on May 9, 2020 at UFC 250.
 However, Aldo pulled out on April 8 due to visa issues.
 Cejudo faced a replacement in Dominick Cruz on May 9, 2020 at UFC 249.
 He won the fight via technical knockout in the second round.

 During the post-fight interview Cejudo announced his retirement from professional fighting.
 The announcement was met with some skepticism, as various UFC commentators and fighters stated their opinion that Cejudo was using the announcement as a contract negotiation ploy.
-On May 24, the UFC officially vacated the bantamweight title and removed Cejudo's name from their rankings, based on his retirement announcement.
+On May 24, the UFC officially vacated the UFC Bantamweight Title and removed Cejudo's name from their rankings, based on his retirement announcement.

 Return from retirement

-After nearly three years since his last bout, Cejudo is scheduled to face Aljamain Sterling on May 6, 2023 at UFC 288 for the UFC Bantamweight Championship.
+After nearly three years since his last bout, Cejudo faced Aljamain Sterling on May 6, 2023 at UFC 288 for the UFC Bantamweight Championship.
+He lost the close fight via split decision.
+21 of 23 MMA media outlets scored the bout for Sterling, while 2 scored it for Cejudo.

+Cejudo was scheduled to face Marlon Vera on August 19, 2023, at UFC 292.
+However, Cejudo withdrew in late June due to a shoulder injury, and was replaced by Pedro Munhoz.

+Cejudo faced Merab Dvalishvili on February 17, 2024, at UFC 298.
+After three rounds, Cejudo was defeated via unanimous decision.

+Cejudo faced Song Yadong in the main event on February 22, 2025, at UFC Fight Night 252.
+An accidental eyepoke by Song at the beginning of the fourth round rendered Cejudo unable to continue.
+Song won the fight by technical decision after the bout was stopped.

+In his retirement fight, Cejudo is scheduled to face Payton Talbott on December 6, 2025 at UFC 323.

 Personal life

-Cejudo and his wife Karolina have a daughter, America (born 2021).
+Cejudo and his wife have 2 children.